mwat56/Nele/README.md

 #### Images

-The image directory can be used to store, well, images to which you then can link in your articles.
+The `/img/` directory can be used to store, well, images to which you then can link in your articles.
+You can put there whatever images you like either form the command-line or by using the system's `/si` URL.

-#### JavaScript
+#### Postings

-The `/js/` directory is currently empty.
+The `/postings/` directory is the base for storing all the articles.
-The system doesn't require any client-side scripting to work.
-This directory just exist in preparation for a possible future extension.
+The system creates subdirectories as needed

+#### Static

+The `/static/` directory can be used to store, well, static files to which you then can link in your articles.
+You can put there whatever file you like either form the command-line or by using the system's `/ss` URL.

+#### Views

+    //TODO

 ### Contents